littleroot/blog/_pages/go error naming convention.md

 ## 8. Named returns and function parameters

-In named returns and function parameters, use the name `err`.
+In named returns, use the name `err`.
 Use documentation to discuss what the error represents.

 ```go
 func (c *Cbuf) Write(p []byte) (n int, err error)
 ```

+A return name such as `outerr` is okay, too, in my opinion if you're checking for an error in a deferred function or have several variables named `err` in the function body.

-If there are multiple error return values or function parameters, use more specific names for *all* of them.
+If there are multiple error return values, use more specific names for *all* of them.

+The same applies to function parameter naming.
+In most cases you won't have more than one error parameter in a function, and so the name `err` should work in most scenarios.

 [1]: https://github.com/uber-go/guide/blob/master/style.md#error-naming
 [2]: https://cs.opensource.google/go/go/+/master:src/cmd/gofmt/gofmt.go;l=493-495;drc=1ce6fd03b8a72fd8346fb23a975124edf977d25e